krasimir/techy/docs/index.md

 ### Accessing another page

 By using `&lt; set('key', 'value') %>` you are basically creating a variable for the current page.
-If you give it a name you are able to access all its properties from the other pages.
+If you give it a name, you are able to access all its properties from the other pages.
 For example:

 	// A.md
 	&lt;% set('name', 'PageA') %>